A simplified 80/20 concept to eat clean

 - Drink sufficient water

-There exist more radical clean eating diet approaches:
+There are more radical clean eating diets:

 It all comes down to what you personally will accept in your nutrition and life plan.
 The most scientifically supported solutions in this context are balance and moderation.